 However, Harvard professor Michael Porter has identified four main types of competitive strategies that businesses often implement in degrees of success.

-While your businesses can not use every element of these strategies, but by understanding their core principles, you can help evaluate the effectiveness of your existing types of competitive strategy.
+While your businesses can not use every element of these strategies, by understanding their core principles, you can help evaluate the effectiveness of your existing types of competitive strategy.

 More Interesting Articles